Court of Protection Services

 Court of Protection services for attorneys

 The Court of Protection also has authority with regard to Lasting Powers of Attorney (LPA) and Enduring Powers of Attorney (EPA).
-The Office of the Public Guardian refers cases to the Court of Protection where there it has a reason to believe there may have been wrong-doing or mismanagement by an attorney.
+The Office of the Public Guardian refers cases to the Court of Protection where there is reason to believe there may have been wrong-doing or mismanagement by an attorney.

 We can help you if you are an attorney or deputy who is being investigated or if you wish to apply to the Court of Protection for an attorney or Deputy to be removed.

 Clients who use our Court of Protection Services include: